rd-codes/Math-Challenge-Multiplication-Practice-App/README.md

 - Local Storage for score persistence
 - Font Awesome for icons

-### Browser Compatibility
-The app works on all modern browsers including:
-- Chrome
-- Firefox
-- Safari
-- Edge
-- Opera

 ## Setup and Installation

 1. Clone or download this repository